hiae-aead/libhiae/README.md

 HiAEx4_init(&state, key, nonce);  // 64-byte alignment for multi-block calls
 ```

+When used as a MAC, unique nonces is currently required with these variants.

 **Benchmarking Characteristics:**

+- **HiAE**: Standard implementation (use this for production)
 - **HiAEx4**: Maximum throughput on latest processors with full AVX512 support
-- **HiAE**: Standard implementation (use this for production)
 - **HiAEx2**: Broader compatibility for processors with AVX2 but no AVX512

 ## Command-Line Tool